abejgonzalez/ezbuildbot/README.md

 * `BUILDBOT_ADMIN_PORT`: buildbot web admin port.
 Defaults to 8020.
 * `BUILDBOT_COMMS_PORT`: buildbot communication port used for communication between workers and the buildbot master.
 Defaults to 9989.
 * `EZBUILDBOT_CONFIG`: ezbuildbot YAML/JSON based configuration for buildbot.
-* `BUILDBOT_WORKER_SCRIPTS`: Comma-delimited list of scripts to run when building the worker image.
+* `BUILDBOT_WORKER_SCRIPTS`: Colon-delimited list of scripts to run when building the worker image.
 Defaults to blank.
 * `BUILDBOT_WORKER_DOCKERFRAG`: Dockerfile fragment that helps set up the worker image.
 Defaults to a blank file.
 * `BUILDBOT_CONFIG_TEMPLATE` (optional): this is a customized `master.cfg` file that will be automatically processed by `./generate_config`.
 If this needs to be set, it should be a copy of `master-template.py`.
 * `BUILDBOT_SSH_PASSTHROUGH` (optional): if present, will bind the given folder to `~/.ssh` on the worker to test private repos.